 The surname McCamley was first found in county Westmeath (Irish: An Iarmhí) in the Irish Midlands, province of Leinster, where at one time the area which is now Ballyloughnoe was once called "McGawley's Country."
 There is another sept named Mac Amhlaoibh in Gaelic which were a branch of the MacGuires and mainly found in County Fermanagh.
 This branch gave their name to Clanawley.

-Important Dates for the McCamley family
+Early History of the McCamley family

 This web page shows only a small excerpt of our McCamley research.
 Another 109 words (8 lines of text) covering the years 1787 and 1841 are included under the topic Early McCamley History in all our PDF Extended History products and printed products wherever possible.